Kavignon/pokedex.net/docs/design.md

 # Project Overview

 The first step in implementing the Pokedex is to focus on building the backend as an MVP (Minimum Viable Product).
-While doing so, it's important to acknowledge that certain corners might be cut initially, but we will rectify those issues as we approach the product release.
+While doing so, it's essential to let you know that certain corners might be cut initially, but we will fix those issues as we approach the product release.

 Throughout the development process, the following features will be treated as critical to demonstrate the functionality of the Pokedex MVP: